 Sameness, however, is the only criticism occasionally leveled at "Rocky Top".
 Like “Sample” and “Bouncing,” the arrangement of “Rocky Top” has remained the same over the years and it’s for this reason that the song is both loved and loathed by fans.
 The only aspect of Phish's rendition of “Rocky Top” that really changes is the speed at which it’s played – it's either incredibly fast or obscenely, ridiculously fast (blink, and you just might miss the explosive “Rocky Top” from The Great Went on 8/16/97).

 “Rocky Top” had its heyday in the Phish repertoire in the early 90s, reaching a peak of a whopping forty-two performances in 1991 alone.
 In the early days it could show up at any given time during either set, though over time its role solidified to that of set-closer or encore.
-Turning the clock to the new millennium, “Rocky Top” has become a relative rarity, with only four appearances to date: 6/13/00 in Nagoya, Japan; 9/17/00 as the encore at Merriweather; 7/19/03 at Alpine Valley; and at the popular 12/30/09 Miami gig.
+Turning the clock to the new millennium, “Rocky Top” has become a relative rarity with at most three appearances per year, most recently on 12/30/16 in New York.